bluewhale540/jama-dash/README.md

 ```sh
 python3 update.py
 ```
-To update the data periodically using Celery, run these commands:
+To update the data periodically using Celery, run these commands.
+The dashboard is configured to update the data every 30 minutes.
 ```sh
 celery -A tasks beat --loglevel=INFO &
 celery -A tasks worker --loglevel=INFO &
 ```
 Once the commands have been run, feel free to detach from the screen/tmux.
+The data will continue to be updated in the background.

 ### Serving the Dashboard